python/cpython/Doc/library/os.path.rst

 .. function:: normcase(path)

    Normalize the case of a pathname.
-On Unix and Mac OS X, this returns the path unchanged; on case-insensitive filesystems, it converts the path to lowercase.
+On Unix and macOS, this returns the path unchanged; on case-insensitive filesystems, it converts the path to lowercase.
 On Windows, it also converts forward slashes to backward slashes.
    Raise a TypeError if the type of *path* is not ``str`` or ``bytes`` (directly